birdwarp/bypass-whatsapp-call-block-uae-2026/README.md

 # bypass-whatsapp-call-block-uae-2026
 How to unblock WhatsApp, FaceTime, and Telegram calls in Dubai/UAE safely.
-Bypass Etisalat/DU DPI blocks with zero-log privacy and USDT payments.
+Bypass Etisalat/DU DPI blocks with zero-log privacy and USDT payments. xray v2ray.
 # 🇦🇪 The Ultimate Guide to Unblocking WhatsApp & FaceTime Calls in the UAE (2026)

 Living in or traveling to Dubai and Abu Dhabi is amazing, until you try to call your family or business partners back home.
 With the UAE’s telecom operators (Etisalat and DU) strictly blocking VoIP services like WhatsApp calls, FaceTime, Skype, and Telegram, staying connected is a daily struggle.